Fire whirl: Notable examples

+On July 26, 2018, the massive 2018 Carr Fire tornado would hit Redding, California.

 On August 15, 2020, for the first time in its history, the U.S. National Weather Service issued a tornado warning for a pyrocumulonimbus created by a wildfire near Loyalton, California, capable of producing a fire tornado.

+On January 11, 2025, a fire whirl was spotted in the Palisades wildfire.

+On July 12, 2025, a strong and nearly stationary fire tornado was spawned from the Deer Creek wildfire in San Juan County, Utah.
+Despite being rated EF2 and damaging a fire engine belonging to the Bureau of Land Management, no injuries or fatalities would occur in relation to this fire tornado.

 Blue whirl

 In controlled small-scale experiments, fire whirls are found to transition to a mode of combustion called blue whirls.
 The name blue whirl was coined because the soot production is negligible, leading to the disappearance of the yellow color typical of a fire whirl.
 Blue whirls are partially premixed flames that reside elevated in the recirculation region of the vortex-breakdown bubble.
 The flame length and burning rate of a blue whirl are smaller than those of a fire whirl.